 Home Care Is Important Too…..

-In addition to our in-office quality dental care services, we also recommend at home dental care whenever possible.
-Our friendly, knowledgeable staff would be more than happy to work with you to provide advice and guidance on proper home dental healthcare techniques to help keep your pet’s mouth healthy in between visits.
-Together we will work hard to help your animal companion enjoy a lifetime of good oral health.
+In addition to our quality dental services, we recommend dental care at home.
+Tooth brushing is ideal but not always possible.
+We have many options for both cats and dogs to help keep their teeth healthy.
+Our friendly, knowledgeable staff would be happy to discuss these options with you.
+Together we will work to help your fur baby enjoy a lifetime of good oral health.